TokusawaDave/lodgelearnin/README.md

 ## Editing the file

-Its a markdown file in this repository.
+It's a markdown file in this repository.